-Eric Adams aide faces corruption charges amid New York City mayoral race
+Eric Adams aide faces bribery charges amid New York City mayoral race

 Though he ran in 2021 as a centrist Democrat, he has since rebranded himself as an independent and grown closer to President Trump, a Republican.

-Adams has met several times with Trump’s border czar Tom Homan, and in the lead-up to Trump’s second inauguration in January, he travelled to Mar-a-Lago in south Florida to meet with the soon-to-be president.
+Adams has spoken several times with Trump’s border czar Tom Homan, and in the lead-up to Trump’s second inauguration in January, he travelled to Mar-a-Lago in south Florida to meet with the soon-to-be president.

 An indictment’s reversal

 Shortly after taking office, Trump’s Justice Department ordered the federal charges against Adams to be dropped.

-Several career prosecutors resigned in protest.
+Several career prosecutors resigned in protest, saying the decision was made without regard for the evidence.

 One of those prosecutors, Hagan Scotten, published a strongly worded letter upon his departure.
 “I expect you will eventually find someone who is enough of a fool, or enough of a coward, to file your motion,” Scotten said.
 “But it was never going to be me.”

-Eventually the motion was filed, and a judge in New York agreed to toss the case in April, on the basis that he could not compel prosecutors to act.
+Eventually the motion to drop the charges was filed, and a judge in New York agreed to toss the case in April, on the basis that he could not compel federal prosecutors to act.

 But that judge, Dale Ho, expressed scepticism about the motives that prompted the Justice Department to abandon its case.